Artwork by

 Written by Ankith Sagar

 Deciding to overcome alcohol addiction is a positive step towards better overall health.
 This journey, while at times overwhelming, will lead to a happier and more fulfilled life.
-At Anunitha, we believe that understanding the entire process beforehand goes a long way in ensuring de-addiction.
+At Anunitha, understanding the entire process beforehand goes a long way in ensuring de-addiction.

 Based on the severity of your addiction, going through this the right way becomes crucial in mitigating the sometimes fatal effects of Alcohol Withdrawal Syndrome.